The KAZZ-Sonobeat Connection

 The KAZZ music library in 1965

-In September 1964, Bill Josey Jr. (who had spent the summer of 1964 training as a deejay at Galveston, Texas, station KILE) submitted his deejay demo (on a 3" open-reel tape) to KAZZ-FM station manager Gib Divine.
+In September 1964, Bill Josey Jr. (who had spent the summer of 1964 training as a deejay at Galveston, Texas, rock station KILE) submitted his deejay demo (on a 3" open-reel tape) to KAZZ-FM station manager Gib Divine.
 Bill Jr.'s pitch was simple: KAZZ could be the first FM station in Austin to program rock 'n' roll, which would attract a larger and more valuable University of Texas audience and, thereby, attract new advertisers to the station.
 Bill Jr. reasoned that because the sonic quality of FM radio was higher than that of AM, discerning listeners would appreciate the hi-fi broadcast of rock 'n' roll music.
 Of course, in 1964, the reality was that few college students had FM radios in their dorm rooms or apartments and almost no one had car FM radios (which had only first become available in 1963).
 Nonetheless, convinced to give it a try, Gib gave Bill Jr. a shot at a weekday afternoon slot plus a three hour Saturday morning slot.
 Adding the new rock block to KAZZ's program schedule meant shifting around some of the other distinctive program blocks, a task Gib handed to KAZZ program director Sam Hallman, then a University of Texas law student.
-Using his "air name" Rim Kelley (later to become the name he used to produce and engineer Sonobeat recordings), Bill Jr.'s Top 40 show premiered on KAZZ-FM at 4 p.m. on October 5, 1964.
+Using his "air name" Rim Kelley (later to become the name he used to produce and engineer Sonobeat recordings), Bill Jr.'s Top 40 show premiered on KAZZ-FM at 4 PM on October 5, 1964.

 About the same time, Bill Josey Sr. saw an opportunity to help KAZZ capitalize on its diverse programming.
 As the only block programmed station in the Austin market, Bill Sr. felt KAZZ was an ideal medium for advertisers, similar to television stations with their differentiated programming of game shows, news, variety shows, dramas, and comedies during different parts of the day.
 To Bill Sr., KAZZ offered an advertiser a simple and inexpensive way to reach a broad demographic cross section.
 In addition to his role as station manager, Gib Divine served as the de facto station sales manager, but he also operated a separate business producing Spanish-language educational filmstrips and tapes, so when Bill Sr. pitched him the idea of hiring a full-time sales manager, who would work on a small salary draw against earned commissions, Gib agreed.
-Within the span of a couple of weeks, KAZZ had two Bill Joseys working for it.
+Within the span of a two months, KAZZ had two Bill Joseys working for it.

 KAZZ-FM's Fun Fifty hit list premiered October 30, 1964.
 Bill Sr. and Rim covered Austin's record stores – from J. R. Reed and The Record Shop in downtown Austin to the Sage discount department store on Airport Boulevard to G. C. Murphy on Red River to the University Co-Op and Hemphill's on the Drag across from the University of Texas campus – with copies of the hit list for free distribution to customers, hoping to build an audience for both the station and Rim's top 40 show.

 When Monroe Lopez bought KAZZ and changed its format from big band and jazz to block programming, he wanted to create a clear differentiation between the "old" KAZZ and the "new" KAZZ.
-To help make that distinction, Gib Divine issued a policy that KAZZ could not be referred to as "Kazz", rhyming with "jazz", as the station had been known before its format change.
-The rule, then, was that the call letters would always be given as "K-A-Z-Z" and never as "Kazz".
+To help make that distinction, Gib Divine issued a policy that the station couldn't be referred to as "Kazz", rhyming with "jazz", as the station had been known before its format change.
+The new rule, then, was that the call letters would always be given as "K-A-Z-Z" and never as "Kazz".
 During the '60s, radio stations seemed to always have a slogan to promote themselves, and Rim, forbidden from using "Kazz", decided to use "Alive 95", referring to the station's frequency, 95.5 megacycles (or in today's parlance, megaHertz).
 Slipping up one day in his first week or two on the air, Rim referred to "Kazz" on air and immediately got a reprimand from Divine.
 The next day, at a station break, Rim called out on air, "You're listening to K-A-Z-Z, the station that's not just great, it's divine!"
 Of course, he got another reprimand...